vic-ma/howtodismantle.github.io/_posts/2025-01-12-Getting-started-with-the-new-Office-365-Data-Sources.md

 ![image](/assets/2025-01-12/006.png)

-After granting Peakboard the appropriate permissions, the data source can be used right away.
+After granting Peakboard the appropriate permissions, the data source can be used immediately.

 ## Single-tenant application